redis/docs/content/develop/connect/clients/_index.md

 ---

 Use the Redis client libraries to connect to Redis servers from your own code.
-We currently support and document client libraries for 4 main languages:
+We support and document client libraries for four main languages:
 [Python]({{< relref "/develop/connect/clients/python" >}}),
 [C#/.NET]({{< relref "/develop/connect/clients/dotnet" >}}),
 [Node.js]({{< relref "/develop/connect/clients/nodejs" >}}),